Singular divisors and syzygies of polarized abelian threefolds: Infinitesimal picture of abelian threefolds

 \section{Infinitesimal picture of abelian threefolds}

-In this section we study the infinitesimal picture on abelian threefolds.
-In the following $X$ is an abelian threefold, $0\in X$ its origin and $B$ a $\QQ$-ample class on $X$.
-The aim is to study the behavior of the function $t\rightarrow \Bplus(B_t)$ on the blow-up $X'$ of the origin, together with the multiplicity functions of the irreducible components of $\Bplus(B_t)$ and their effect on the shape of infinitesimal Newton--Okounkov bodies.

-There are a few things that seem to work in favor of abelian manifolds.
-First, the origin $0\in X$ for many positivity questions behaves like a very general point.
-Second, since everything can be moved around the Seshadri constant and the infinitesimal width are constant when varying the base point.
-Third, the tangent bundle of such an ambient space is trivial, allowing us to use differentiating techniques to positivity properties.
-The latter tells us that the multiplicity function of an irreducible component of $\Bplus(B_t)$ grows fast.
-Finally, by \cite{D94}, any curve of small degree with respect to $B$ tends to be degenerate, whenever $B^3$ is big.
+We study the infinitesimal picture through Newton-Okounkov bodies of an abelian threefold $A$ at the origin $0\in A$ for an ample $\QQ$-class $B$ on $A$.
+There are a few things that work better in our setup.
+First, the origin behaves for positivity issues like a very general point.
+Second, the Seshadri constant and the infinitesimal width don't depend on the base point, due to the group structure.
+Third, the tangent bundle of $A$ is trivial, so we can use differentiating techniques to positivity.
+Finally, Debarre \cite{D94} shows that any curve of small degree with respect to $B$ is degenerate, if $B^3$ is big.